Sulka language: Verbs

-Masculine/Feminine
+Grammatical gender

 Most Papuan languages have masculine and feminine distinctions.
 However, the Sulka language does not follow this rule.
 As for the Austronesian languages, where they have inclusive and exclusive opposition in nonsingular first person, Sulka does not follow them either (Sulka of East New Britain: A Mixture of Oceanic and Papuan Traits, Reesink, 2005).
 As stated by Reesink, "There is not even a third person differentiation between feminine and masculine genders".